billingsmoore/social-media-combat-detection/README.txt

 As of Mar 7, 2023 I have a complete single-day prototype for the url -> html -> csv -> visualization pipeline.

+Scrapes and processing to csv are complete and archived from April 2022 through February 2023.

 From here, I intend to scale up to week, then month, then finally, complete data and build out more informative visualizations.